Tropical Mango Pineapple Smoothie Recipe

 ingredients for Mango Pineapple Smoothie

-Find the full recipe in the recipe card below.
+Find the full recipe in the recipe card below 👇

-3. Add milk and one tablespoon of honey (optional) to the blender, and blend on high speed until the mixture is smooth and creamy.
+Step 2: Add the frozen pineapple and mango pieces to a high-speed blender.
+Add milk and one tablespoon of honey (optional) to the blender.
+Blend on high speed until the mixture is smooth and creamy.

-4. Pour the smoothie into a glass, add some coconut flakes, and enjoy!
+Step 3: Pour the smoothie into a glass, add some coconut flakes, and enjoy!

 That’s it – a delicious and nutritious Mango Pineapple Smoothie made in just three simple steps.
 Depending on your preference, you can adjust the sweetness by adding more or less honey.